 Senate Bill #445 Storage Tank Regulation

-Owners and Operators have two options before December 31st date and those are:
+Owners and Operators have three options before December 31st date and those are:

-- Remove the tanks from their site completely
+- Remove the tank from its site completely

 Funds are available for the closure of single-walled UST systems.
 Loans and grants are available through the Replacing, Removing, or Upgrading Storage Tanks (RUST) Program.
 The RUST grants are limited and are granted on a first-come-first-served basis.
 Acting quickly to secure funding is the only way to guarantee your site will receive financial support.

-The State Water Board and the UPS’s have been doing their best to notify the owners and operators of the single-walled UST’s.
+The State Water Board and the California CUPA have been doing their best to notify the owners and operators of the single-walled USTs.
 Be on the lookout for letters notifying you that your site has a single-walled system.
 Review your UST compliance books if you are unsure.

 This permanent closure requirement was made effective September 25th, 2014 which means authorities will not be lenient when the deadline passes.
 Act now or risk permanent closure!
 And move quickly to secure RUST program grants before the funds are exhausted.
 For more information, visit the California Waterboards information page.